Menu Close

 When are reservations required?

-Between April 3, 2022, and October 3, 2022 reservations are required for your vehicle to enter Arches National Park every day between 6 am and 5 pm.
+Between April 1 through July 6th and August 28th through October 31, reservations are required for your vehicle to enter Arches National Park every day between 7 am and 4 pm.
 Reservations will allow visitors to enter the park during a one-hour window.
 For example, a 7 am ticket will allow entry between 7:00 and 7:59 am.
-Once you are inside the park you can stay as long as you like.
+Once you are inside the park, you can stay as long as you like.

 How can I make a reservation?